 Unfortunately, both types of brain waves get significantly less during the aging process, and science has now discovered that sleep loss is directly related to memory loss in later years.

 Furthermore, the neurochemicals that help us keep a regular sleep pattern and allow us to go from deep sleep to wakefulness are not as regulated as in a youthful brain.
 These chemicals include orexin, which helps us wake up, and galanin, which helps us sleep.
 Older adults who report a disrupted sleep-wake cycle also report daytime fatigue and restless nights.

 It is notable that not all older adults suffer from sleep changes.
 Some people seem to age more successfully than others, and some people seem to sleep better as they get older.
 That is another topic of research the team at Berkeley is considering.

 In recent years, people have started to move away from pharmaceutical help for sleep.
-They are leaning more toward alternative and natural measures to improve sleep quality, like taking melatonin and using electrical stimulation to amplify brain waves.
+They are leaning more toward alternative and natural measures to improve sleep quality, like taking melatonin promotes s and using electrical stimulation to amplify brain waves.
 They do the latter with the use of acoustic tones on a metronome to slow wave rhythms.

 Researchers warn that advertising alternatives over prescriptions can be quite the challenge, since millions are made every year on sleep-related drugs.

 Dr. Walker does note, however, that the American College of Physicians does not recommend taking sleeping pills for a long time.
 These drugs should not be the knee-jerk reaction to sleep problems.
 Sleep pills are designed to sedate the mind rather than help naturally induce sleep, so there must be better options for restoring sleep in the elderly.